-The building in which Renaissance resides was built in 1962.
+Dorsa School was built in 1961.
 School facilities are being renovated according to the Field Act requirements of the State Building Code with a focus on earthquake safety.
 In the event that asbestos and lead containing building materials are found, they are removed according to Environmental Protection Agency (EPA), State, and Local requirements.
 Deferred maintenance funds have been used to properly maintain and renovate district buildings.
 Needed repairs and maintenance projects are completed in a timely manner.